AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys.md

 Once you have your key vault configured, the next step is to register for the CMK application that will link to your [!DNL Azure] tenant.

->[!NOTE]
->
+### Getting started

->Registering the CMK app requires you to make calls to Platform APIs.
+Registering the CMK app requires you to make calls to Platform APIs.
 For details on how to gather the required authentication headers to make these calls, see the [Platform API authentication guide](../../landing/api-authentication.md).

->
->While the authentication guide provides instructions on how to generate your own unique value for the required `x-api-key` request header, all API operations in this guide use the static value `acp_provisioning` instead.
+While the authentication guide provides instructions on how to generate your own unique value for the required `x-api-key` request header, all API operations in this guide use the static value `acp_provisioning` instead.
 You must still provide your own values for `{ACCESS_TOKEN}` and `{ORG_ID}`, however.

+Finally, in the request path for all API calls in this guide, `platform` must be followed by a dash and the region code assigned to your organization: `nld2` for NLD2 or `aus5` for AUS5 (for example: `platform-aus5`).
+If you do not know your organization's region, please contact your system administrator.

 ### Fetch an authentication URL